leticia16/infeng/README.md

 		"A": "", // just declares the variable
 		"B": "It's raining", // declares and adds a description "C": false, // adds a value
-		"D": [true, "I have a car" // value and description "E": "",
+		"D": [true, "I have a car"], // value and description "E": "",
 		"F": ""
 	},